 Today, the science and technology of magnetism have undergone renaissance, driven both by the urge to understand the new physics and by demand from industry for new materials with more functionality and combines several required properties in a single phase.
 One of such type of materials is multiferroic in which there is the coexistence of the ferroelectricity and magnetism i.e. these are the materials in which two or all three ferroic orders i.e. ferroelectricity, ferro (antiferro) magnetism & ferroelasticity coexist.
 The efforts to merge both ferromagnetic & ferroelectric (FE) properties in one system started in 1960s, predominantly by two groups, the group of Smolenskii in St. Petersburg and by Venevtsev in Moscow.
 Materials combining these different ferroic properties were later on called multiferroics.
 For some time this field was very quiet & not well known.
 An upsurge of interest in these materials started around 2001-2003.
-This is probably connected with the three factors:

 ( i ) the technique, especially that of preparing & studying thin film of oxides, to which most of multiferroics belong, was developed enormously.
 This permitted to make very good thin films and opened possibility to use these systems for ferroelectric memory